 - Make your own crunchy taco shells!
 Hang your tortillas over two grates with one space between them.
 Bake at 350°F for 10 minutes or until golden.
 This will make them have flat bottoms, so they'll stand up on their own!

 - Use a sheet pan to keep your counters clean.
 Put everything you need on the pan while cooking, then easily carry it to the sink to clean.

-- No more cutting your finger on aluminum cans!
+- No more cutting your finger on cans!
 After you open it with your can opener, use a magnet or spoon to remove the lid.